pyepics/pyepics/doc/advanced.rst

 crashes), and can be done fairly simply.
 The most explicit way to do this is to call :meth:`epics.ca.use_initial_context` at the beginning of each function (before any CA calls) that will be called by :meth:`Thread.run`.
-For functions that might be called either in the main thread or in a new thread, this incurs very little penalty, but it is a little intrusive to put this at the beginning of each function.
+Equivalently, you can add a :func:`withInitialContext` decorator to the function.
+For functions that might be called either in the main thread or in a new thread, this addition incurs very little penalty, but it is a little intrusive to have to do this for each function.

+There is an important caveat for using :meth:`epics.ca.use_initial_context` which is that CA must actually be initialized *in the main thread* for this to work.
+If you are writing a threaded application in which the first real CA calls are inside a child thread, you must either initialize the CA library (say, by creating a PV), or use the :func:`epics.ca.create_context` / :func:`epics.ca.destroy_context` method.

-Another option is to use the :class:`CAThread` in the :mod:`ca` module.
-This is a very thin wrapper around the standard :class:`threading.Thread` which does this call of :meth:`epics.ca.use_initial_context` for you just before your threaded function is run.
+Another option is to use the :class:`CAThread` in the :mod:`ca` module instead of the standard :class:`threading.Thread` class.
+:class:`CAThread` is a very thin wrapper around the standard :class:`threading.Thread`, simply adding a call of :meth:`epics.ca.use_initial_context` just before your threaded function is run.

 To recap, the options for using threads (in approximate order of reliabilty) are: